List of biggest box-office bombs

 There are some films notorious for large production budgets and widely seen as box-office bombs that have either broken even or turned a profit.
 Cleopatra nearly bankrupted 20th Century Fox with production and marketing costs of US$44 million and numerous delays.
-It became the highest-grossing film of 1963, but still failed to recoup its investment during its theatrical release.
-However, it eventually broke even in 1966 when Fox sold the television broadcast rights to ABC for $5 million.
+It was among the top ten films of the 1960s, but still failed to recoup its investment during its theatrical release.
+It eventually broke even in 1966 when Fox sold the television broadcast rights to ABC for $5 million.
 The total costs for Waterworld (1995) exceeded $300 million and it was perceived as a disaster at the time, despite grossing $264 million worldwide.
 It also eventually broke even through other revenue streams.
 Such films are still cited as high-risk examples in evaluating the prospects of future productions.
 For example, Cleopatra is blamed for a decline in big-budget epic films in the 1960s.

 The COVID-19 pandemic, starting around March 2020, caused temporary closure of movie theatres, and distributors moved several films to premier to streaming services such as HBO Max, Disney+, and Peacock with little to no box-office takes.
 While these films may have had successful runs on these services, the viewership or revenue from these showings are typically not reported and excluded from the box office.
 As a result, several films from 2020 to 2022 are included on this list, despite potentially having been profitable for their studios through streaming.

 Biggest box-office bombs

 The following is a partial list of films that lost the most money, based on documented losses or estimated by expert analysis of various financial factors such as the production budget, marketing and distribution costs, gross box-office receipts and other ancillary revenues.
-The list is limited to films that are potentially among the top one hundred box-office losses, adjusted for inflation (approximately upper-bound losses of $85 million or higher as of 2024).
+The list is limited to films that are potentially among the highest box-office losses, adjusted for inflation (approximately upper-bound losses of $100 million or higher as of 2024).